odpa/workshop-on-ontology-design-and-patterns/2023/index.md

 TBD

 ## Proceedings
 Accepted research papers and pattern descriptions will be published online as CEUR-Workshop Proceedings.
-However, if the authors can opt-out and choose not to publish their paper(s).
+However, the authors can opt-out and choose not to publish their paper(s).

 ## WOP Organization
 ### WOP2023 Chairs